raunakdaga/RecipeCreate/README.md

 # HooHacks19

-This project, based on resume building, is built primarily with Python.
+This project, based on recipes and ingredients, is built primarily with Python.

 Team members: Niko Economos, Raunak Daga, Rakesh Pillai, Jaatani Abdi